vanshkharbanda93-alt/IMC_Prosperity_4/README.md

 This project benefited from the public IMC Prosperity community ecosystem.
 - [Ctrl-Alt-DefeatTheMarket](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket)
-  Used as a reference for basic trading strategy concepts, terminology, and general Prosperity-style thinking.
+  Used as a community reference for IMC Prosperity basics, including trading terminology, starter-trader setup, market-making intuition, backtesting workflow, and general strategy-development concepts.

 - [imc-prosperity-4-backtester](https://github.com/nabayansaha/imc-prosperity-4-backtester)
   Used as the local backtesting framework for testing strategy variants before submission.